 Bike the Bridges — June 9, 2019 The fund-raiser for Special Olympics of Northern California offers four options — routes of 25 miles, 50K, 100K, and 100 miles.
 All routes pass over the Benicia and Carquinez Bridges.
 Free lunch to riders and discounts to beer festival.
 Starts at Martinez Waterfront Amphitheater.

 Just for the Hill of It Bike Challenge — June A 13-mile bike ride up Old White Bird Grade in Grangeville, followed by lunch at Hammer Creek Recreational Park.
 Benefits the Syringa Hospice program.

 Tour de Blue (Alabama)

-Sixth annual bicycle ride starts at 65-acre Red Diamond Corporate Campus in Moody.
+Starts at Red Diamond Corporate Campus in Moody.
 Several exciting new cycling routes are offered (50, 75, 100 miles) with periodic rest stops and full SAG support.
 Post-ride lunch provided by Jim ‘N Nick’s Bar-B-Q. Supports Urology Health Foundation and its prostate cancer and awareness efforts across Alabama.
-Date: April 27, 2013.
+Date: April

 Tour de Palm Springs (California)

 One of the earliest charity rides of the year is also one of the biggest.
 Distances of 5 to 100 miles.
 Raises money for some 75 nonprofits in the Coachella Valley.
 Pasta feed and bike expo night before.
 Date: Feb.
 8, 2019

 South – Palm Beach County, FL — April

 East Coast – Bucks County, PA.
 Dates: September